-An electrofusion processor is a machine used to join pipe fittings by using a controlled electrical current to heat an element positioned inside a coupling, which then fuses to the pipe, creating a thermally bonded connection.
+An electrofusion processor, such as high-density polyethylene electrofusion equipment, is a machine used to join pipe fittings by using a controlled electrical current to heat an element positioned inside a coupling, which then fuses to the pipe, creating a thermally bonded connection.
 It can be used for service installations and small diameter repairs.
 This equipment is beneficial as it does not require the operator to use complicated equipment and creates a homogeneous joint.